ij-plugins/ijp-color/README.md

 Prebuild binaries are published with each [Release](https://github.com/ij-plugins/ijp-color/releases).

-1. Look for in the asset section for an "ijp-color_plugins_*_win.zip" file,
+1. Look for in the asset section for an "ijp-color_plugins_\*\_win.zip" file assuming you are using Windows, or "ijp-color_plugins_\*\_mac\*.zip" for MacOS.
+Do now download the "Source code".
 2. Download and unzip into ImageJ's `plugins` directory.
 It should create subdirectory "ij-plugins".
+There should be several files with extension `*.jar`
 3. Restart ImageJ

-#### Option 2
+#### Option 2 (less frequently updated)

 IJP Color is also a part of the ij-plugins-bundle.
 You can download from its [Release](https://github.com/ij-plugins/ij-plugins-bundle/releases) page.

 ### ImageJ2/FIJI

+NOTE: no recent updates with this method, due to issues with FIJI and JavaFX updates.

 IJP Color is a part of the ij-plugins-bundle that is also distributed for FIJI/ImageJ2 as [IJ-Plugins Update Site](https://sites.imagej.net/IJ-Plugins/): "https://sites.imagej.net/IJ-Plugins/"